-- (1) For purposes of this regulation "long distance travel" is a trip of 200 km or more. - (2) The Cabinet member responsible for transport must, after consultation with the Cabinet members responsible for cooperative governance and traditional affairs, health, police, trade, industry and com petition, and justice and correctional services, issue directions for the resumption of different modes of public transport to cater for the gradual return to work of people, in respect of- - (a) domestic air travel; - (b) rail, bus services, taxi services; - (c) e-hailing services; and - (d) private vehicles. - (3) Bus and taxi services- - (a) may not carry more than 70 percent of the licensed capacity for long distance travel; and - (b) may carry 100 percent of the licensed capacity for any trip not regarded as long distance travel in terms of subregulation (1). - (4) A driver, owner or operator of public transport may not allow any member of the public who is not wearing a face mask, to board or be conveyed in a public transport owned or operated by him or her. - (5) The directions to be issued by the Cabinet member responsible for transport must set out the health protocols that must be adhered to and the steps to be followed for the limitation of the exposure of members of the public using public transport to COVID-19.
+- (1) For purposes of this regulation "long distance travel" is a trip of 200 km or more. - (2) The Cabinet member responsible for transport must, after consultation with the Cabinet members responsible for cooperative governance and traditional affairs, health, police, trade, industry and competition, and justice and correctional services, issue directions for the resumption of different modes of public transport to cater for the gradual return to work of people, in respect of-

+- (a) domestic air travel;

+- (b) rail, bus services, taxi services;

+- (c) e-hailing services; and

+- (d) private vehicles.

+- (3) Bus and taxi services-

+- (a) may not carry more than 70 percent of the licensed capacity for long distance travel; and

+- (b) may carry 100 percent of the licensed capacity for any trip not regarded as long distance travel in terms of subregulation (1).

+- (4) A driver, owner or operator of public transport may not allow any member of the public who is not wearing a face mask, to board or be conveyed in a public transport owned or operated by him or her.

+- (5) The directions to be issued by the Cabinet member responsible for transport must set out the health protocols that must be adhered to and the steps to be followed for the limitation of the exposure of members of the public using public transport to COVID-19.

-62. Sale, dispensing and transportation of liquor
+61. Sale, dispensing and transportation of liquor

-(1) The sale of liquor-

-- (a) by a licensed premises for off-site consumption, is permitted during licenced trading hours, subject to the laws governing such licences; and - (b) by a licensed premises for on-site consumption is permitted, subject to strict adherence to the curfew contemplated in regulation 50(3). - (2) The transportation of liquor is permitted. - (3) The consumption of liquor in public places, except in licensed on-site consumption premises, is not permitted. - (4) The sale and consumption of liquor in contravention of subregulation (1) (b) and (3), is an offence.
+- (1) The sale of liquor- - (a) by a licensed premises for off-site consumption is only permitted from 10H00 to 18H000, from Mondays to Fridays, excluding Saturdays, Sundays and public holidays, and - (b) by a licensed premises for on-site consumption is permitted until 22H00. - The provisions of subregulation (1)(a) do not apply to duty-free shops at international airports which are permitted to operate in accordance with their operating license. - (3) The consumption of liquor in public places, except in licensed on-site consumption premises, is not permitted. - (4) Registered wineries, wine farms, micro-breweries and micro-distilleries may continue to operate in offering winetastings and other brew-tastings, and the selling of wine and other brews to the public for off-site and on-site consumption is permitted until 22H00 and further subject to strict adherence to social distancing measures and health protocols. - (5) The transportation of liquor is permitted. - (6) The sale and consumption of liquor in contravention of subregulations (1) and (3) is an offence.